 Sec.
 8. (a) If the person who prepares the biosolid or industrial waste product for land application blends either or both biosolid or industrial waste products, but does not treat the blend, the following apply:

-Biosolid or industrial waste product accepted for blending must not exceed the limits in Table 1 under 327 IAC 6.1-4-9(a).
-Biosolid accepted for blending must meet either:
+(1) Biosolid or industrial waste product received for blending must not exceed the limits in Table 1 under 327 IAC 6.1-4-9(a).

+(2) Dewatered biosolid received for blending must meet either: